-Dan Kapr was born with part of his face missing, and since then he’s only gotten funnier.
-He grew up in rural, small-town New York, and became interested in stand-up comedy at an early age.
-Although he was years away from becoming a live performer, he found many early opportunities to develop his comedy writing skills through personal film projects and other collaborative efforts.
+Dan was born with part of his face missing, and since then he’s only gotten funnier.
+He grew up in rural New York and became interested in comedy at an early age.
+Although he was years away from becoming a live performer, he found many opportunities to develop his comedy writing skills through personal film projects and other collaborative efforts.

 In college he helped create a semi-comedic radio show called The Dan, Dan, and Mordecai Show, where he and his friend Dan were joined by a fictional third host named Mordecai, a mysterious DJ whose voice was never heard, which the other hosts attributed to a faulty microphone.
 The show lasted for two years, and regularly received phone calls from hecklers.
 After college, the two Dans co-wrote and recorded a satirical movie commentary for the 1996 Arnold Schwarzenegger film Eraser, which became the featured submission on Rifftrax.com in March 2014, and ranked at #24 of Rifftrax’s Top 50 “iRiffs.”